 OSMARA: Yeah, I completely agree with you on that — putting the power back in the client’s hand.
 That’s one of the things that I really admire about functional medicine, as I said earlier, it is really irrefutable science and no time in history have we had the ability to have these lab tests tell us exactly what’s going on inside of us.

 I had a friend diagnosed with H. pylori, but it took multiple visits to multiple doctors to figure out – was it an allergy, is it this, is it that?
-So many things and a simple test could have just showed immediately what was going on.
+So many things and a simple test could have just shown immediately what was going on.
 The tests don’t lie.

 DAVID: Absolutely, I mean gosh I know all about H. pylori because it’s one of the main factors that was making me feel unwell.
 My first functional medicine project was actually creating a whole website and a series of literature books on H. pylori because when I went online, when I found out I had H. pylori in 2007, when I went online all that I could find online was limited and brutally honest, inaccurate information about H. pylori that was misleading to the public and just supplement companies trying to sell a pill or potion trying to knock out the H. pylori.

 Again, none of that is really empowering.
 It doesn’t educate people about why the H. pylori is there in the first place, how to keep it away once you’ve gotten rid of it, whether your family members have it, what else may be going on alongside the H. pylori.
-So, just an an example, we know that H. pylori tends to thrive, as do many other organisms in the gut that shouldn’t really be there like parasites and small intestinal overgrowth, they start to gain control of your digestion when your digestive system falls out of balance first.
+So, just an example, we know that H. pylori tend to thrive, as do many other organisms in the gut that shouldn’t really be there like parasites and small intestinal overgrowth, they start to gain control of your digestion when your digestive system falls out of balance first.
 So, if you have low stomach acid levels, if your pancreas is not making enough enzymes, if your gallbladder is squirting out enough bile into the intestine … all of those things make the environment for viable to all these bad bugs that grow.

 Nobody was talking about that in 2007 and they were just saying to take the herbs and the antibiotics to get rid of the H. pylori, but nobody was saying that the H. pylori was just going to come back unless you empower yourself and get your body working properly.